CommunitySolidServer/hello-world-component/README.md

 Something that is easily missed is that at the top of this configuration, we are now importing 2 contexts: our own new context, and the original one from CSS.

+## test
+An important part of creating a new component is testing to make sure everything works correctly.
+For this we make use of the [jest](https://jestjs.io/) test framework, but any test framework that has TypeScript support can be used.

+### test/config/hello-world-memory.json
+This is a configuration file that is used to test a server running with our new component.
+It is very similar to the `hello-world-file.json` from above, but configured so that everything is stored in memory, to prevent writing files during tests, and so that the server immediately initializes on startup so no manual setup is needed.

+### test/integration/Server.test.ts
+One thing we want to test is if the server with our new component behaves as expected.
+This integration test sets up a complete and running CSS instance and performs an HTTP request to see the response.
+More details on how this happens can be found in the file itself.

+### test/unit/HelloWorld.test.ts
+To make sure all our individual classes do what we want them to do, we need to have unit tests to test all possible situations.
+In this case we make sure the logger gets called with the correct string.

+### jest.config.js
+A minimal jest configuration.
+To extend this, see https://jestjs.io/docs/configuration.